 In 1994, several major improvements were completed which significantly improved pedestrian safety in Weirs Beach.
 A new sidewalk was constructed on the East (Lake) side of Lakeside Avenue, along the fencing which separated the railroad tracks and boardwalk from the street.
 Whereas previously, visitors parking cars on the East side of Lakeside Avenue had to walk some distance in the street to reach the safety of a crosswalk, visitors could now walk safely along the new sidewalk to reach a crosswalk.
 At several corners, where Lakeside Avenue intersected with New Hampshire Avenue, Tower St, and Foster Avenue, new stone curbing provided handicap access.
-Finally, the sidewalk in front of the Half Moon (the building in the blue box at the bottom of every webpage on this site), which had been a conspicuously narrow sidewalk for the center of town, was widened by 3′, providing a comfortably broadened walking lane.
+Finally, the sidewalk in front of the Half Moon (the building at the bottom of every webpage on this site), which had been a conspicuously narrow sidewalk for the center of town, was widened by 3′, providing a comfortably broadened walking lane.
 A federal transportation grant provided financing for 80% of the nearly $1 million project, which included replacement of 177 feet of the central part of the boardwalk.

 The former Laconia State School was located between Lake Winnisquam (background) and Lake Opechee (foreground) in Laconia